 Geographic growth expands the reach of your brand to new districts, cities, regions or countries.

-There’s lots of new customers to go for.
+There are lots of new customers to go for.
 Which sounds attractive, right?

 But it’s not easy to go into new markets.
 And the further away you go from your home base, the more challenging it can be.